Anatomy and Physiology of the Ear

 External or outer ear, consisting of:

 Tympanic membrane (eardrum).
 The tympanic membrane divides the external ear from the middle ear.

 Middle ear (tympanic cavity), consisting of:

 Ossicles.
-Three small bones that are connected and transmit the sound waves to the inner ear.
+Three small bones that are connected and send the sound waves to the inner ear.
+The

 bones are called: